Bob Fosse: Personal life

-Marriage and relationships
+Relationships

 Fosse married dance partner Mary Ann Niles (1923–1987) on May 3, 1947, in Detroit.
 In 1952, a year after he divorced Niles, he married dancer Joan McCracken in New York City; they divorced in 1959.

 His third wife was dancer and actress Gwen Verdon, whom he met choreographing Damn Yankees, in which she starred.
 In 1963 they had a daughter, Nicole Fosse, who later became a dancer and actress.
 Fosse's extramarital affairs put a strain on the marriage and by 1971 they were separated, although they remained legally married until his death in 1987.
-Verdon never re-partnered.
+Verdon never remarried.
 During their joint career, Fosse would continually take blame from critics while Gwen Verdon would get praise, no matter how much influence Verdon had on a production.
 However, Verdon always looked out for him and the Fosse family image, hosting grandiose cast parties and being Fosse's personal press secretary throughout their marriage.

 Fosse met dancer Ann Reinking during the run of Pippin in 1972.
 According to Reinking, their romantic relationship ended "toward the end of the run of Dancin" (1978).
 Reinking acted in his musical drama film All That Jazz, which was loosely based on Fosse's life.

 Fosse also dated actresses Jessica Lange and Dyan Cannon.